ifox777/SWE-agent/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Example: "Fixes #1234", "See also #3456"
-Please use keywords (e.g., Fixes) to create link to the issues or pull requests you resolved, so that they will automatically be closed when your pull request is merged.
+Please use keywords (e.g., Fixes) to create link to the issues or pull requests you resolved, so that they will automatically be closed when your pull requestбб is merged.
 See https://github.com/blog/1506-closing-issues-via-pull-requests -->